apache/flink/docs/dev/datastream_api.md

 - `addSource` - Attach a new source function.
 For example, to read from Apache Kafka you can use `addSource(new FlinkKafkaConsumer08<>(...))`.
 See [connectors]({{ site.baseurl }}/dev/connectors/index.html) for more details.

+SourceV2:

+- Currently we introduce a new source interface named *SourceV2*.
+The main reason of this is that current implementation of DataStream source does not work well with complex chain structure.
+See [Tasks and Operator Chains]({{ site.baseurl }}/concepts/runtime.html#tasks-and-operator-chains) for more details.
+- You can use V2 interface with `streamExecutionEnvironment.addSourceV2(sourceFunctionV2)`.
+- We have not migrated all predefined sources to V2 yet.
+And the *SourceV2* may be refactored later since there is a proposal introduced in Flink community.
+See [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) for more details.

 </div>

 <div data-lang="scala" markdown="1">